minprog/programmeren-1/problems/cs50/mario/less/index.md

 As soon as you're done, submit your `mario.c` implementation, below!

-1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `mario.c` file (that's within your `module0` directory) and then select **Download**.
+1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `mario.c` file (that's within your `problems` directory) and then select **Download**.
 You should find that your browser has downloaded `mario.c`.

 2. Also download `pseudocode.txt`.